In the Spotlight

 Today, they live in Austin with animal companions Gumbo and Rigatoni, stage name: Carbarella.

-Gordy Carmona (they/them) Gordy is a former Equality Fellow and joined Equality Texas as Field Coordinator in Collin County in March 2022.
+Gordy is a former Equality Fellow and joined Equality Texas as Field Organizer in Collin County in March 2022.
 They grew up all over Texas but has called Plano home for majority of their adult life.

 They began their advocacy journey after joining the board of directors of GALA in 2019 as Community Chair and volunteered with Equality Texas and community partners at Advocacy Day.
 They are a fierce advocate of the LGBTQIA+ community, especially when engaging trans youth.
 They has traveled to Austin on many occasions at a moments notice to testify at the Capitol during the 86th & 87th legislative sessions (including all three 2020 special sessions).